vaishnavi026/LimeOut/README.md

 We propose LIME<sub>Global</sub> to obtain global explanations for the ML classifiers.
 LIME<sub>Global</sub> uses 'submodular pick' approach to select the instances, which provide diverse and non-redundant set of LIME explanations.
 We used these instances to derive the global explanations.
 We used the LIME implementation (as implemented [here](https://github.com/marcotcr/lime/)) with minor modifications.
 After obtaining the LIME<sub>Global</sub> explanations, if the sensitive features are among the most imporatant, then the classifier is considered as unfair, and we move on to second component of LimeOut.
-Otherwise, the classifier is deemed to be fair and no action is taken,
+Otherwise, the classifier is deemed to be fair and no action is taken.

 ## Ensemble
 This is the core component of the LimeOut.
 Given the most important features, LimeOut produces a pool of classifiers using